A sewage smell in the house is never a good sign and is almost always related to a plumbing problem.

 If air fresheners and bathroom fans are not covering up the smell, it’s time to do some investigating.
 The most logical culprit would be your toilet, but there are a few more common suspects that may be omitting the ominous smell.

 One easy fix is to pour a quart of water down each of your drains.
-If that doesn’t get rid of the odor you may have an old or leaky trap and it’s time to call a professional.
+If that doesn’t get rid of the odor, you may have an old or leaky trap and it’s time to call a professional.

 Another issue could be that the seal on your toilet is slipping due to anchor bolts not being attached properly.
 Either way, if a sewer smell is coming up from your toilet, have a plumber go over each area of the fixture.

 If you believe the sewage smell is coming from your main sewer line, call a plumber to do a camera inspection.
-This will help locate the exact point of the leak and decide the best course of action such as hydro-jetting or replacing the pipe.
+This will help locate the exact point of the leak and decide the best course of action such as hydro jetting or replacing the pipe.

 Similar to your drain traps, the vent system in your home makes sure bad gases stay out.
 Vents also help regulate the pressure in your plumbing system.
-If your drain trap is blocked and your home isn’t properly vented, you could be facing some serious unsafe conditions.
+If your drain trap has blockages and your home doesn’t have a proper vent, you could be facing some serious unsafe conditions.

-When to Call a Plumber
+When Should You Call a Plumber?

 If you have drains overflowing, backing up, and/or gurgling, you most likely have a sewer backup causing the sewage smell throughout your home.
-Floods, tree roots or pipe breakage are the main causes of a sewer backup and require the knowledge of a plumber immediately.
+Floods, tree roots, or pipe breakage are the main causes of a sewer backup and require the knowledge of a plumber immediately.